-In this final chapter on Plant Cycle, we will be discussing the following question:
+In this final chapter in our All About Plants series, we will be discussing the following question:

 Fruits dispersed by water or wind need to be light in order to float on water or be carried by the wind respectively.
 Do you agree?